aelfric/ncfl-livedocs/events/cx.md

 ### After Rounds

 - Quickly read any evidence that is crucial to making your decision.
-- Confirm again verbally that the debaters' names/codes and sides listed on your ballot are correct.
+- Confirm again verbally that the debaters’ names/codes and sides listed on your ballot are correct.
 - DO NOT CONFER WITH OTHER JUDGES except to confirm that sides are correct.
   Judges must decide the winner independently.
 - Enter points (following the scale; see ballot and below) and a decision (must be one winner and one loser).
 - Confirm decision in tabroom.
 Write the winning SCHOOL and SIDE in your RFD.
+- DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
 - Help debaters and coaches by explaining the argument that caused you to vote.
-- DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
-- Complete comments later - they remain open until the end of the tournament
-- Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
+  Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
 Please provide robust comments for all competitors.
 Remember: you are more than just a judge this weekend: you’re an educator, too.
+- Complete comments later \- they remain open until the end of the tournament
 - Additionally, as this has been an issue at other tournaments throughout the
   country: please write your comments yourself and do not use AI generators to do it for you.
 These awesome kids took their time to create special